JiaweiHe98/FileSplitEncryptor/README.md

 ### Advanced Encryption Standard (AES)
 The Advanced Encryption Standard (AES), also known as Rijindael, is a widely use encryption standard for symmetric encryption, which uses the same key for both encrypting and decrypting.
 AES is also pretty fast since AES instruction set is now integrated into a large variety of processors, which provides hardware acceleration for the tasks associated with AES.

+### AES Cipher Length
+AES can only support several different key sizes, for example, 56 bits, 128 bits, 192 bits, and 256 bits.
+Higher the length is, higher the security level is, theoretically.
+Therefore, we need to pad or hash the key into one of the length that AES support.

 ### File Splitting and File Merging
 Computers use binary to store files.
-An encrypted file is also a type of file stored in the computer memory.
+An encrypted file is also stored in a computer's memory through a series of binary bits.
+So, if we cut the whole chunk of the file into pieces and remember the order of each piece, we will able to merge them on another machine without damaging the file.